santeripuranen/SpydrPick/README.md

 In addition to `CMAKE_MODULE_PATH`, the following (shell) environment variables may need to be set for CMake project configuration to work properly: [`CMAKE_CXX_COMPILER`](), `BOOST_ROOT` and `TBB_ROOT`.

-In our experience even setting all of the above do not always guarantee success on all systems.
+In our experience even setting all of the above does not always guarantee success on all systems.
 If all else fails, one may try to pass one or all of the above to CMake during project initialization like this `cmake .. -DTBB_ROOT=<path to tbb dir>`.

 ## Cite